Close

 Can Hydro do work in the overnight hours to minimize the disruption to customers?

 Sometimes that’s possible, and from time to time we do plan outages to complete work overnight.
 But, usually, to do the job safely, crews need to work during daylight.
+In addition, we work with the Mines in the area to coordinate.
+They typically take advantage of this time to complete critical maintenance on their end which is always preferred during daylight hours.

 How do you decide when to schedule outages?